ausrys/colorie_counter/README.md

 The following are some of the features we plan to implement in the future:

 React reusable components to improve the application's efficiency.
-Tailwind CSS for a better and more consistent user interface.
-A dashboard for users to view their statistics and track their consumption of calories and other nutrients.
+Tailwind CSS for a better and more consistent user interface. - Added A dashboard for users to view their statistics and track their consumption of calories and other nutrients. - Added Getting Started
-Getting Started
 To use the Colorie Counter Project application, follow these steps: